NVIDIA/TensorRT-Model-Optimizer/examples/windows/onnx_ptq/genai_llm/README.md

 1. **Check Read/Write Permissions**

    Ensure that both the input and output model paths have the necessary read and write permissions to avoid any permission-related errors.

+1. **Check Output Path**

+   Ensure that output .onnx file doesn't exist already.
+For example, if the output path is `C:\dir1\dir2\quant\model_quant.onnx` then the path `C:\dir1\dir2\quant` should be valid and the directory `quant` should not already contain `model_quant.onnx` file before quantization.
+If the output .onnx file already exists, then that can get appended during saving of the quantized model resulting in corrupted or invalid output model.

+1. **Check Input Model**

+   During INT4 AWQ execution, the input onnx model (one mentioned in `--onnx_path` argument) will be run with onnxruntime (ORT) for calibration (using ORT EP mentioned in `--calibration_eps` argument).
+So, make sure that input onnx model is running fine with the specified ORT EP.